Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions

 So, our chain should contain $\varepsilon^{{u_j}+1}$-vertical or $\varepsilon^{u_j+1}$-horizontal segments, which connect some points from these two subsets.
-Therefore the corresponding points $A$ and $-A$ are very close either to the central points of opposite horizontal sides of the basic square, or to the central points of its vertical sides.
-These two situations can be reduced to one another by the reflection in the diagonal $\{x=y\}$ of $\R^2$, so it is enough to consider only the first of them.
+Therefore, the corresponding points $A$ and $-A$ are very close either to central points of opposite horizontal sides of the basic square $\Box$, or to central points of its vertical sides.
+These two situations can be reduced to each other by the reflection in diagonal $\{x=y\}$ of $\R^2$, so it is enough to consider only the first of them.

 Consider a $\varepsilon^{{u_j}+1}$-vertical segment of our resonance chain which has endpoints in both these subsets; let $A_0$ be its endpoint in the upper subset.
 Starting from $A_0$, our chain travels somehow inside this upper subset and finally leaves it along some other $\varepsilon^{u_j+1}$-vertical segment; let $B_0$ be the upper point of the latter segment.